Why TA? What do TAs do?

 Question: How much are TAs paid and how many hours do they work?

-Graduate TAs are paid according to the following scale (valid for Spring 2021, but may be changed in the future).
+Graduate TAs are paid according to the following scale (valid for Fall 2022, but may be changed in the future).
 Full time graduate student TAs may also receive a tuition waiver (pays for their course work) and money toward health insurance.

 |Type of TAs||Semester||Hour||Tuition benefit||Health benefit|